refinedev/refine/documentation/docs/advanced-tutorials/data-provider/supabase.md

 ```

-Also, we'll see `authprovider` methods in action when using `LoginPage` in the next sections.
+Also, we'll see the `Auth provider` methods in action when using `LoginPage` in the next sections.

-At this point, our refine app is configured to communicate with Supabase API and perform authentication operations using Supabase Auth methods.
+At this point, our refine app is configured to communicate with Supabase API and ready to perform authentication operations using Supabase Auth methods.

 If you head over to localhost:3000, you'll see a welcome page.